sez11a/liferay-docs/discover/portal/articles/120-search/07-multilanguage-search.markdown

 2. Upload it as a Basic Document to the Documents and Media application.

-3. If your site's language is currently set to English,adding this file will append it's content field with the _en_ locale.
+3. If your site's language is currently set to English, adding this file will append it's content field with the _en_ locale.

 4. Search in the site for the keyword _time_.